36 Things to do in Vienna (+ map) – Best places to visit

 The Belvedere is one of Vienna’s most beautiful and famous monuments.
 In addition, it is surrounded by beautiful gardens that are full of flowers from spring to early autumn.

-Belvedere Vienna / what to see in Vienna
+Belvedere Vienna / things to do in Vienna

 It consists of two palaces – the Upper Belvedere, which displays works from the Middle Ages to the present day (including the most famous painting The Kiss by Gustav Klimt), and the Lower Belvedere with other art and Baroque exhibits.